 Well balanced mallet with a hard head.
 Suitable for batucada third surdo.
 You'll be rolling like a fool with these speedy mallets!
-Includes one mallet.
+Price includes one mallet.
+Sold individually.

 Summertime samba parades are hot and sweaty!
 You’re getting tired and the mallet is feeling like it’s going to go flying.
 “I wish the director would call that break where the surdos don’t play…” you find yourself thinking.
 You just need a second to regain your grip.

 Those days are over with these sweet mallets.
 The wooden handle with the slightly bulbous body will save your hands and your grip in these moments when you need it most.
 And when the parade is finished, you'll still have enough grip to hold your beer and cheers your fellow surdo players!